8 Major Legal Risks Faced by Startups

 The first and foremost thing for any startup is to have documents in an organized manner.
 If you decide to do a venture, the documents, and other formalities are not properly done then your startup will become null and void.

-For instance during an agreement you are unable to present complete documents then you are liable to pay the penalties which is not good for your business.
+For instance during an agreement you are unable to present complete documents then you are liable to pay penalties which is not good for your business.

 This is a vital risk that should be avoided to run a business and the foremost thing to be stressed upon.
 The composition or ownership of any business is very important.
-The tax responsibility of any firm and the personal liability of the owner can be done with ease with the legal funding options.
+The tax responsibility of any firm and the personal liability of the owner can be done with ease with legal funding options.
 It will help in saving the tax and personal interests of the owners.

 3. No forgery of website T&C (Terms and Conditions)